Open 8 a.m.–5 p.m. Monday–Friday

 Columbia MO 65211

-If you believe an individual has discriminated against you based on disability or has retaliated against you for making or supporting a claim of discrimination, you may make a report to the Office for Civil Rights and Title IX using the online incident report form, by sending an email to email@example.com or calling 573-882-3880.
-More information about reporting options can be found on the Office of Civil Rights and Title IX website.
+If you believe an individual has discriminated against you based on disability or has retaliated against you for making or supporting a claim of discrimination, you may make a report to the Office of Institutional Equity by using the online incident report form, sending an email to email@example.com, or calling 573-882-3880.
+More information about reporting options can be found at equity.missouri.edu.